r-devel/recheck/README.md

 ## On rcheckserver

 On GitHub actions we run the check inside the [rcheckserver](https://github.com/r-devel/rcheckserver) container.
-This container has exactly the same system libraries installed as the CRAN Debian server.
-Therefore we do not need to worry about system requirements:
+This container has the same system libraries installed as the CRAN Debian server.